PROudoxa/git-first/playground/AkulovIvan/FunnyRectangles/README.md

 This app might be interesting for you if you are looking for implementing and handling follow gestures:

+Markup : * Bullet list
+* Nested bullet
+* Sub-nested bullet etc
+* Bullet list item 2

 Markup : * UITapGestureRecognizer   (separated handling one tap and two taps)
         * UITapGestureRecognizer (1 tap)
              * UITapGestureRecognizer (2 taps)
           * UIPinchGestureRecognizer (scaling separately in EACH axis of three(horizontal, vertical, diagonal) axises in main view as well in highlited view)
           * UIPinchGestureRecognizer (scaling separately in EACH axis of three(horizontal, vertical, diagonal) axises in main view as well in highlited view)